 Documenting sensitive conversations like these is critical.
 It can prevent you from getting wrangled into unlawful termination lawsuits down the road.
 If you can show that the employee willingly agreed to certain terms and that those terms were fairly executed, it’ll be hard for them to make a case against your company if you have to terminate them in the future.

-Step 6: Follow up regularly
+Step 6: Follow up regularly with underperforming employees

 Now that the plan has been set, it’ll be up to you to follow up.
 Create daily or weekly meetings with the underperforming employee to keep tabs on their work.
 Track their progress against the agreed-upon benchmarks.
 Offer encouragement, support, and resources whenever you can.